 Faculty Affairs oversees the implementation of faculty personnel policies, including retention, tenure, promotion, and salary advancement.
 It also coordinates faculty hiring, offers retirement counseling, and investigates faculty grievances.
 In addition, it offers a variety of orientation programs and development activities for faculty and Department Chairs, including programs housed in the Center for Excellence in Learning and Teaching.
 It works closely with the Faculty Senate's Personnel Policy and Review Committee (PP&R) to maintain manuals on personnel policies and hiring practices, and coordinates training programs with the Center for Equity and Diversity.

-The Graduate Studies division encompasses Graduate Evaluation Services and the Graduate Studies Committee.
-This division is responsible for all University policies on student formal programs, and student advisement for incoming students and students in the Interdisciplinary Studies program.
+Graduate Studies encompasses Graduate Evaluation Services and the Graduate Studies Committee.
+This office is responsible for all University policies on student formal programs, and student advisement for incoming students and students in the Interdisciplinary Studies program.
 It is also responsible for graduate student support programs.

-The Office of Undergraduate Studies is responsible for undergraduate curriculum and policies at California State University, Northridge.
+Undergraduate Studies is responsible for undergraduate curriculum and policies at California State University, Northridge.
 The Associate Vice President for Undergraduate Studies oversees the activities of Admissions, Records and Articulation, policies regarding Academic Advisement, General Education Honors Program, Learning Resource Center, Online Instruction, PACE Program, Service Learning, Special Majors, University Assessment and the publication of the University catalog.